 Note: I’ve changed the names of Camelia and Sam so that family members will continue to speak with me at family gatherings about important things in their lives.

-David Torcoletti is the Head of EXPLO’s Junior Program.
+David Torcoletti is the Head, EXPLO Junior emeritus.
 He is a longtime educator, former School Dean at Northfield Mount Hermon School and Dean of Students at Milton Academy.
 He is also a recognized fine arts photographer.